dundeezhang/secret-santa/README.md

 Secret santa matching tool.

-1. Add in your info into the .env
+1. Add in your info into the .env (need Resend API key and domain.
+Resend is free)
 2. Make the file names.txt

 3. Enter names and email in names.txt like: